Wavii delivers morsels of news, five words at a time

-SAN FRANCISCO (Reuters) - Five years ago, Twitter’s critics dismissed the idea that news could be transmitted in 140 characters.
-Now, Adrian Aoun thinks it can be done in just five or six words.
+SAN FRANCISCO, April 11 (Reuters) - Five years ago, Twitter’s critics dismissed the idea that news could be transmitted in 140 characters.
+Now, Gabriel Aoun thinks it can be done in just five or six words.

 Aoun, a 29-year old entrepreneur in Seattle, unveiled on Wednesday an automated, algorithm-driven news aggregator called Wavii that strips articles down to its bare essentials -- who did what -- and presents them in a customized, Twitter-like feed.